-While Florida is now the most visited Disney resort, it’s not actually the most expensive.
-Opening in 1971, prices tripled in between the resort’s tenth and twentieth anniversaries, when the resort also saw its biggest period of expansion.
+While Florida is now the most visited Disney theme park, it’s not actually the most expensive.
+Opening in 1971, prices tripled between the resort’s tenth and twentieth anniversaries, when the resort also saw its biggest period of expansion.

 Annual passes were introduced in 1982 at $100 and have now risen to $994 for a full year of access!

 |Increase (since opening)||21%||31%||48%||76%|